yan-soon/tp/docs/UserGuide.md

 ![Add1](images/Add1.png)

 2. The *Result Display Box* will display the message "The following module has been successfully added", along with the details of the module.
-You will then be able to see the CS2101 module at the bottom of the *Completed Modules* list.<br>
+You will then be able to see the CS2101 module at the bottom of the *Completed Modules List* .<br>
 ![Add2](images/Add2.png)

 ### Viewing all added modules: `list`